- Delaying your first MRD could push you into a higher tax bracket

 - Failure to take MRDs on time can result in substantial tax penalties

 Have you celebrated your 70th birthday yet?
 If so, you have a new deadline fast approaching.
 Beginning when you turn 70½, IRS regulations generally require you to withdraw a minimum amount of money each year from your tax-deferred retirement accounts—like traditional IRAs and 401(k) plans—or pay a 50% penalty on any missed amounts.
-These required withdrawals are known as minimum required distributions (MRDs).1
+These required withdrawals are known as minimum required distributions (MRDs)—also referred to as required minimum distributions (RMDs).1

 Typically, the MRD deadline is the last business day of the year.
 But if it's your first time taking an MRD, the IRS gives you a one-time, 3-month extension, to April 1 of the following year.

 Think twice about delaying your MRD, however.
 It could boost the taxes you'll pay on the money you take out.
-For instance, by delaying your MRD until March 30, 2018, (April 1 is a Sunday and a non-business day) instead of Friday, December 29, 2017 (the last business day of 2017), you could potentially put yourself in a higher tax bracket in 2018, and it could affect the rates you pay for Medicare insurance.
+For instance, by delaying your MRD until April 1, 2019, instead of Friday, December 31, 2018 (the last business day of 2018), you could potentially put yourself in a higher tax bracket in 2019, and it could affect the rates you pay for Medicare insurance.